omundy/dig245-usability-test/README.md

 ## Instructions

-1. Part 1-3 - Work with your group
+Part 1-3 - Work with your group<br>
-1. Part 4-5 - Work on your own
+Part 4-5 - Work on your own

-## Part I: Create the test
+## Part I – Create the test

-In your group, develop a series of tasks for a usability test. `20 min`
+In your group, develop a series of tasks for a usability test. `10–15 min`

 1. Discuss key ideas from the usability readings, review the steps in this assignment, and brainstorm on strategies for creating your test.
-See [resources](#resources) below for more inspiration. `7 min`
+See [resources](#resources) below for more inspiration.
-1. Select a website to test that is relatively-popular, locally or [across the whole internet](https://moz.com/top500). `3 min`
+1. Select a website to test that is relatively-popular, locally or [across the whole internet](https://moz.com/top500).
-1. Create a list of five realistic tasks (e.g. find information or perform a specific function) for a user to complete on that website.  `10 min`
+1. Create a list of five realistic tasks (e.g. find information or perform a specific function) for a user to complete on that website.
 1. Designate someone from your group to be the test user.
 This person will switch with a test user from *another* group (so that completing the five tasks is a new experience).
 If completing this assignment on your own ask a roommate or friend to be a test user.

-## Part II: Conduct your test
+## Part II – Conduct your test

-In your group, perform the usability test and record data. `10 min`
+In your group, perform the usability test and record data. `10–15 min`

 1. Ask your new test user (from here on they are in your group now) to complete each task, one at a time.
-1. Record their responses noting the following `10 min`
+1. Record their responses noting the following
 	1. Your goal is to test the website (not the user) in order to discover issues.
 It is therefore good if your test user has trouble with any of your tasks.
 	1. Observe your test user and make notes but do not help or interfere.
 Watch their eye and mouse activity (recall the [eye-tracking experiments](https://duckduckgo.com/?q=eye+tracking+usabilty&iax=images&ia=images) from class presentations)
 	1. Ask the user to “think aloud” to help your group understand why they are making choices.